leaanthony/mewn/README.md

 ## What does 'Mewn' mean?

-Mewn (mare-oon as fast as you can say it, not meee-oon) is the [Welsh](https://en.wikipedia.org/wiki/Welsh_language) word for "in".
+Mewn (MEH-OON as fast as you can say it, not meee-oon) is the [Welsh](https://en.wikipedia.org/wiki/Welsh_language) word for "in".

 ## Why go for a crazy Welsh name?